pRizz/zeckendorf/README.md

 ## Overview

 The Zeckendorf algorithm represents numbers as a sum of non-consecutive Fibonacci numbers.
-This library interprets input data as a big integer, converts it to its Zeckendorf representation, and sometimes achieves compression.
+This library interprets input data as a big integer (either big-endian or little-endian), converts it to its Zeckendorf representation, and sometimes achieves compression.
 However, compression is not guaranteed; the algorithm may result in a larger representation depending on the input data.
+The library can automatically try both endian interpretations and select the one that produces the best compression.

 ## Features

 - **Compression & Decompression**: Convert data to/from Zeckendorf representation
+- **Multiple Endian Interpretations**: Support for both big-endian and little-endian input interpretations
+- **Automatic Best Compression**: Try both endian interpretations and automatically select the best result
 - **Multiple Fibonacci Algorithms**:
   - Slow recursive (memoized, for small numbers)
   - Slow iterative (memoized, for large numbers)